Edit ESSENTIAL: Git usage

 While we encourage you to follow all of the Git etiquette and best practices discussed on this page, only a subset of them will be marked.
 To understand the requirements for each release, refer to the table below:

-Rule Marked in A1 Marked in A2
+Rule Marked in Hello GitHub Marked in A1 Marked in A2 Marked in A3

 Meaningful Commit Messages